MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ###### Addresses to connect with:
 * If you are hosting and playing on the same device, use `localhost`
-* To connect from inside the network, for instance, if you're in the same house, use the [local IP address](#localplay)
+* To connect while on the network, for instance if you're in the same house, use the [local IP address](#localplay)
 * To connect from outside the network, for instance, with your friend who is not at your house, use your [public IP address](https://duckduckgo.com/?q=what+is+my+ip)

 " | markdownify }}